opensafely-core/ehrql/docs/explanation/backend-tables.md

 your dataset definition will be only compatible with that backend.

 :notepad_spiral: Implementation of other backends is still in development.
-But all data in the EMIS OpenSAFELY backend is available via cohort-extractor.

 ### Importing backend-specific tables